CollinDonnan/CollinDonnan/README.md

-Im currently a computer science and mathematics student at Millersville University and an aspiring software engineer.
+Im a computer science and mathematics student at Millersville University and an aspiring software engineer.

 Langauges: Python, Javascript, Java, C++, C#, SQL